Guangzhou Metro: Line 5

 The 41.7 km long Line 5 currently runs from Jiaokou to Huangpu New Port.
 It first entered operation on 28 December 2009 between Jiaokou and Wenchong, and was extended on 28 December 2023 from Wenchong to Huangpu New Port.
 All stations in the line except Jiaokou and Tanwei are underground.
 Until Line 8 was split off from Line 2, it was the only line that interchanged with all other lines.
 Similar to Line 4, Line 5 also uses linear motor trains.
-Line 5's color is red.